flytegg/twilight/README.md

 Twilight is built using **Kotlin**, and is recommended for usage with.
 Many features of Twilight should work with plain Java, though compatability is not guaranteed.

+If you have any questions or need any support, head over to the [Flyte Discord](https://discord.gg/CGmMQwfXXN)!

 ## Setup
 Twilight should be bundled within your plugin.
 Add the following repository and dependency to your build tool: